Hishamkhashman1/Hishamkhashman1/README.md

 #### Quick Summary

-Trying to breakthrough as Full-stack engineer in 2026 in 2026 👀 building backend systems, APIs and SaaS products.
+Trying to breakthrough as Full-stack engineer in 2026 👀 is (apparently) as crazy as building a time machine..
+Call me crazy but I enjoy building backend systems, APIs and SaaS products.

 Former consultant with a background in finance and operations.
-Today I spend most of my time designing, building and shipping software.

-#### Current work & interests

-* Building and maintaining Forecast Alpha
-* Building my own Language Model (my AI labs initiative)
-* Working with Python, FastAPI and Ruby on Rails
-* Contributing to open source when I can

 #### Stack